shermanlo77/oxwasp_phd/java/README.md

 The mode filter applied on the [Mandrill test image](http://sipi.usc.edu/database/database.php?volume=misc).
 Top left to top right, bottom left to bottom right: mandrill test image, then the mode filter with radius of 2, 4, 8, 16, 32, 64, 128 applied.

 ## How to Compile (Linux recommended)
 Requires *Maven* as well as *Java Runtime Environment* and *Java Development Kit*.
-For the use of GPU, requires *CUDA developement kit* which should include a *nvcc* compiler.
+For the use of GPU, requires *CUDA Developement Kit* which should include a *nvcc* compiler.

 Clone this repository.